99 Things To See and Do on Phu Quoc Island in Vietnam

 Phu Quoc’s mangrove forests are located mainly in between the coastal villages of Rach Vem and Rach Tram and they provide visitors a unique glimpse into a very important ecosystem.
 Mangroves are trees and shrubs that grow in saline coastal habitats and protect tropical coastal areas from erosion.
 The massive root system of a mangrove forest dissipates wave energy, especially from those arising during the monsoon season.
 Learn more about Phu Quoc’s unique ecosystems.

 95. Gamble At The Phu Quoc Casino

-Phu Quoc has earned the title of Vietnam’s “Las Vegas” as the casino’s found here are not only open to foreigners but also locals, who were once banned from gambling.
-The casinos are located adjacent to the mega resort complexes found in the Bãi Dài area, which are all extravagantly bedecked with dazzling chandeliers, luxurious gaming rooms and first-class facilities.
+Phu Quoc will soon earn the title of Vietnam’s “Las Vegas” as the casino resort found here is not only open to foreigners but also locals, who were once banned from gambling.
+The Vinpearl Phu Quoc Casino Resort is located adjacent to the mega resort complexes of Vinpearl Resort and the Grand World Resort found in the Bãi Dài area, which is extravagantly bedecked with dazzling chandeliers, luxurious gaming rooms and first-class facilities.
 The tables include roulette, blackjack and poker; of course there are the ever popular slot-machines as well.
 Learn more about the Phú Quốc casinos.

 96. Make Your Way To The Fairy Stream